jzhangc/git_tf2_experiments/README.md

-# Apple tensorflow2.4 with gpu acceleration
+# Tensorflow 2.5 with Apple-Metal gpu acceleration

 experimental codes for apple tensorflow2.4 with GPU acceleration